Further Estimates with Pseudogamma functions: Abstract

 \section{Abstract}

-The pseudo-Gamma function is a key tool introduced recently by Cheng and Albeverio in the proof of the density hypothesis.
-This function is doubly symmetric, which means that it is reflectively symmetric about the real axis by the Schwarz principle, whereas it is also reflectively symmmetric about the half line where the real part of the variable is equal to $\tfrac{1}{2}$.
-In this article, we sharpen the estimate given in the proof of the density hypothesis for this doubly symmetric pseudo-Gamma function on the real axis near the symmetry center by taking a different approach from the way used in the density hypothesis proof directly from the definition, significantly reducing the error caused by the fact that the difference of two pivotal parameters in the definition of the pseudo-Gamma function is much larger than the difference of the variables in this particular case.
+A family of pseudo-Gamma functions is an essential tool, see \cite{CAPGA}, introduced recently by Y. Cheng, G. J. Fox, C. B. Pomerance, and S. W. Graham and finished as in \cite{CAPGB} by Y. Cheng, C. B. Pomerance, G. J. Fox, and S. W. Graham for the proof of the strong density hypothesis, see \cite{Dh7}.
+These functions are reflectively symmetric about the real axis and also reflectively symmetric about the half line where the real part of the variable is equal to $\tfrac{1}{2}$.
+In this paper, we extend estimates in the proof of the strong density hypothesis towards a proof of the Lindel\"of hypothesis in its zero-rate form presented in \cite{Lh1}.
+Both results in \cite{Dh7} and \cite{Lh1} are used in proving the Riemann hypothesis in \cite{CGGP}.